 Outsourcing innovation management is completely unthinkable in some carpet floors of companies.
 Nobody wants to give up control of such an important core area.
 However, this is completely unnecessary when outsourcing innovation management.
 Because which trends are classified as relevant, which ideas are pursued further and which inventions are to be launched on the market will continue to be decided by the top management level.
 Rather, outsourcing innovation management ensures that these far-reaching decisions are based on objective facts and the expertise of internal and external experts.
 Ultimately, outsourcing innovation management ensures that better decisions are made.

 Innovation is coming

-Externally contracted innovation will likely become as commonplace and as intuitive in specific industries as outsourcing communication, manufacturing or accountancy over the next few years.
-The benefits to the bottom line, coupled with economic pressure and disruptive technology, makes outsourcing innovation a compelling new tool for businesses in a post-Brexit and post-COVID world.
+Externally contracted innovation will likely become as commonplace and as intuitive in specific industries as outsourcing communication, manufacturing, or accountancy over the next few years.
+The benefits to the bottom line, coupled with economic pressure and disruptive technology, make outsourcing innovation a compelling new tool for businesses in a post-Brexit and post-COVID world.